jmbealer/my-knowledge-base/javascript.md

     a bug causes a program to run in an unintended way. what is an error?
-    an error causes a program to stop running. what is a syntax error? what is a type error? what is a logical error? what is a runtime error? what is a try catch block?
+    an error causes a program to stop running. what is a reference error? what is a syntax error? what is a type error? what is a range error? what is a logical error? what is a runtime error? what is a aggregate error? what is a internal error? what is a url error? what is a try catch block?
     what is a try statement?
     what is a catch statement?

+what is undefined?
+what is null?
+what is empty value?